 Many college students, even the best college students, struggle at one time or another.
 It may be a difficult time for the student, it may be a difficult subject for the student, or there may be a teaching/learning style issue with the instructor.
 Whatever the reason for the difficulty, it is often hard for a parent to watch a student struggle.
 Parents may feel helpless and may want to step in to help.
 Parents can be helpful, as always, by being supportive.
 However, they can also be helpful by encouraging their student to address any difficulties.
-By encouraging your student to take some action, you are sending him the message that you believe that he can take charge of what is happening in his life.
+By encouraging your student to take some action, you are sending them the message that you believe that they can take charge of what is happening in their life.

-The first and best place for the student to begin dealing with the issue of academic difficulty is to talk to his instructor.
+The first and best place for the student to begin dealing with the issue of academic difficulty is to talk to their instructor.
 Students and their professors have the same goal: the student’s success.
 This involves a shared responsibility.
 A conversation with the instructor is a good way to explore the problem and begin to formulate a solution.
 Most difficulties only get worse when they are ignored or when there is no communication.

 Although e-mail is a convenient, and often ideal, form of communication, if your student is having difficulty in a class a face-to-face conversation with the professor may be more productive.
-It allows for more interchange between student and professor, and it will help the professor get to know your student better and the student the opportunity to get to know her professor.
+It allows for more interchange between student and professor, and it will help the professor get to know your student better and the student the opportunity to get to know their professor.

 Most professors have office hours set aside each week for meeting with students.
 Making an appointment is a good idea.
 It allows the professor to prepare for the meeting by reviewing the student’s work and/or to think about some options.
 Encourage your student to e-mail the professor to ask for an appointment, call to ask for an appointment, or stop the professor briefly before or after class to ask for an appointment.
 If your student’s schedule conflicts with the instructor’s office hours, most professors will make arrangements to meet at an alternate time.